junxit/us-congress-bills-115/metadata.md

 - 2017-05-01 — Placed on the Union Calendar, Calendar No. 61.
 - 2017-05-01 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-104.
 - 2017-05-01 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 115-104.
+- 2017-05-02 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.